mistergrr/lmop/content/Players/Eldina Tosscobble.md

 Was a thief.
 Got caught and locked away in prison, where he met [[Dorian of Galdor]].
 The broke out together, going on the run.
 He joined the [[Redbrands]] and worked with them until [[Iarno Albrek]] ordered him assassinated.
 Eldon survived the assassination.
 # Goals
-Get revenge on the Redbrands and [[Iarno Albrek]]
+- Get revenge on the Redbrands and [[Iarno Albrek]]
+- Lead a Thieves' Guild
 # Flaws
-Crime-filled past (and present).
+- Crime-filled past (and present).
 # Bonds
-Gives some ill-gotten gains to Aunty [[Qelline Alderleaf]], but she must never know his bad deeds.
+- Gives some ill-gotten gains to Aunty [[Qelline Alderleaf]], but she must never know his bad deeds.
 # Connections
 - [[Dorian of Galdor]]
 	- Broke out of prison together